 Patron Saint of Social Justice

-Saint Martin de Porres Shrine and Institute is dedicated to fostering devotion to Saint Martin de Porres as well as providing a speaker series and educational events about St. Martin as well as the Catholic faith.
+Saint Martin de Porres National Shrine and Institute is dedicated to fostering devotion to Saint Martin de Porres as well as providing a speaker series and educational events about St. Martin as well as the Catholic faith.

 SAINT MARTIN DE PORRES